-As a professional GIS Analyst located in Ontario, I have extensive work experience providing my detailed skills and insight to various industry sectors including municipalities, government organizations, mining sector, environmental, utilities, transportation, and many others.
+As a professional GIS Analyst and UAV/Drone operator located in Ontario, I have extensive work experience providing my detailed skills and insight to various industry sectors including municipalities, government organizations, mining sector, environmental, utilities, transportation, and many others.

 My professional education includes:

 - Certified Technician from Ontario Association of Certified Engineering Technicians and Technologists (OACETT)

 - Honours Bachelor of Arts Majoring in Physical Geography with a Minor in Geomatics from Carleton University

 - Post-Graduate Certificate in Geographic Information Systems (GIS) from Algonquin College

 In my career I have worked on detailed GIS projects including:

 - Geospatial analysis of water well data for mining sectors and waste management services for the purpose of regulatory filing